hoytech/riblet/README.md

 ### Conclusion

 It's difficult to say whether riblet is a good fit for this application.
-It performed reliably and predictably, but the `.riblet` file for a day's difference is about 6x the size of the symmetric difference.
+It performed reliably and predictably, but the `.riblet` data needed for a day's difference is about 6x the size of the symmetric difference.
 This relative overhead will increase somewhat with compression, since sorted lists of domain names compress better than `.riblet` files (which are randomly ordered and contain lots of hash function outputs).

 There are a few possible ways to reduce the overhead of `.riblet` files and we could probably cut it down about a third by truncating hashes and better packing some of the symbol meta-data, but much of this overhead is an unavoidable property of the RIBLT algorithm.
 Generating the `.riblet` files takes considerable time, but there is a lot of room to optimise this: parallelisation, faster hash functions, etc.